ironman-tetsuo/Hydra_TE/ATAC-seq.md

 done
 ```

-In order to extract the Hi-C contact signal from .hic format file, conduct the following script:
+From the aligned ATAC-seq reads, open chromatin reads can be identified with the following script:
 - [run_MACS3.sh](scripts/run_MACS3.sh)
 ```
 #!/bin/bash